dcesiel/BrewerySearch/README.md

 Navigate to your BrewerySearch project folder and install the required project dependencies using: `npm install`

+To verify that the project works, run `npm start` and navigate to `localhost:4200`.
+You should see a Hello World message.

 I would also highly suggest doing this demo in Intellij to get the benefit of automatic imports and code completion.

 # BrewerySearch